atrisovic/econ-data-policy/README.md

 Ref: [https://www.mitpressjournals.org/journals/rest/sub](https://www.mitpressjournals.org/journals/rest/sub)

-## 15. Journal of International Economics
+## 15. Journal of International Economics, Elsevier

-Elsevier journal; There does not appear to be a data policy for Journal of International Economics, but journal page links out to information about sharing research data.
+There does not appear to be a data policy for Journal of International Economics, but journal page links out to information about sharing research data.

 Ref: https://www.elsevier.com/authors/author-services/research-data